COVID-19 Mobility Report in Colombia

 Description

-Human mobility constitutes the main risk for the importation and dissemination of SARS-COV-2 infection.
+Human mobility constitutes the main risk of importation and dissemination of SARS-COV-2 infection.

-To provide information for public policy decision making associated with the SARS-COV-2 pandemic.
 Given the scale of the available data, and a possible post-quarantine scenario, it is crucial to measure flows between populations to measure and control the spread of infection in areas with different health care response capacities.
-This document is an input to evaluate the effectiveness of isolation measures between Structured Populations

-This document is an input to evaluate the effectiveness of isolation measures between Structured Populations and to establish the magnitude of population flows between and within spatial units.
+This document is an input to evaluate the effectiveness of isolation measures between Structured Populations and establish the magnitude of population flows between and within spatial units.

 This initiative pursues the following objectives: